 Before you begin Horse Ride Training there are a few things you need to know.
 With any animal, including a horse, your safety comes first.
-It’s completely okay if you’re feeling nervous for your first time.
+It’s completely okay if you’re feeling nervous for the first time.

 Trips to the ER can be quite avoidable if the necessary precautions are taken when learning to ride a horse.
 Taking your time is your best option.